-Design Basics for HDI and Planning for the HDI Manufacturing Process
+Design Basics for HDI and the HDI PCB Manufacturing Process

 As the world of technology has evolved, so has the need to pack more capabilities into smaller packages.
 PCBs designed using high-density interconnect (HDI) techniques tend to be smaller as more components are packed in a smaller space.
 An HDI PCB uses blind, buried, and micro vias, vias in pads, and very thin traces to pack more components into a smaller area.
 We’ll show you the design basics for HDI and how Altium Designer® can help you create a powerful HDI PCB.